Hawaiian Ahi Poke Recipe

 Ahi Poke Recipe

-- Pat the Ahi tuna dry, then neatly cut it into small 1/2 inch cubes.
+- Pat the Ahi tuna dry, then neatly cut it into small 1/2-inch cubes.
 Place in a bowl.

 - Add the shallots, green onion, soy sauce, sesame oil, chili garlic sauce, and sesame seeds.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!